 New Toxic Exposure Presumptive Conditions For Veterans Exposed to Toxins and Chemicals

-The PACT Act of 2022 includes new provisions for presumptive conditions caused by toxic chemical exposures.
-This means that if a person is diagnosed with one of these conditions, it will be presumed that the illness was caused by toxic exposure, even if there is no concrete evidence to support this claim.
+If a person is diagnosed with one of these conditions, it will be presumed that the illness was caused by toxic exposure, even if no concrete evidence supports this claim.

 - Autoimmune diseases such as lupus and rheumatoid arthritis